apache/apisix-website/blog/en/blog/2024/12/31/monthly-report.md

 image: https://static.apiseven.com/uploads/2024/09/30/VW6dlYsu_sep-cover-en.png
 ---

 > We have recently made some additions and improvements to specific features within Apache APISIX.
-The main improvements include the addition of supporting configuring response headers when using rate-limit plugin, and supporting for "system" ssl_trusted_certificate, among other enhancements.
+The main improvements include the addition of supporting configuring response headers when using the `limit-count` plugin and supporting "system" `ssl_trusted_certificate`, among other enhancements.
 For detailed information, please read the monthly report.
 <!--truncate-->
 ## Introduction